schulzalbrecht/incremental-tarball-backup/README.md

-# BACKUP - still trying to find a good name for it

-It helps back up data using veracrypt volumes.

-It assumes you have already created the encrypted volume.
-The rest will be done by verarquive, it means:
-1. Mounting the volume;
-2. Moving the selected data onto the encrypted volume;
-3. Dismounting the volume.
+# INCREMENTAL TARBALL BACKUP

+The goal of the project is to create a script that combines `tar` with `find` to produce incremental compressed backups.

-## Why use tar and find over rsync backups?
+## Why am I using tar & find over rsync?

-Although rsync is great at creating incremental backups, it does not offer the compression functionality (only the compression during data transfer).
+The rsync command is great at creating incremental backups; however, it does compress the output folders.
-Tar on the other hand offers good compression options and when combined with find it allows incremental backups.
+Tar, on the other hand, offers a great compression functionality, but does create incremental backups like rsync.
+Therefore, this program aims to create incremental compressed backups.

+To do:
+1. Organise the md5sum files and the tarballs in a more intuitive folder structure;
+2. Create the recovery function;
+3. Add functionality to support encrypted folders with veracrypt, so the user can just plug in the encrypted volume, type `backup` in the terminal and have the backups folders moved onto the encrypted volume.

+**IMPORTANT: This project is still being developed.**

 Copyright 2021 Afonso Schulz Albrecht